24 Oct Where Does Child Support Really Go?

 Understand Your Child Support

-Fortunately for those in Hackensack, New Jersey, the situation isn’t as dire as California.
+Fortunately for those in West New York, the situation isn’t as dire as California.
 Still, it’s important for both parents to understand how child support payments work so that the children are best served.
 You can start by working with the Law Offices of Jeffrey M. Bloom and connect with the state’s top child custody attorneys to help you through this often confusing process.